Economy of the Ming dynasty: Second half of the 15th and beginning of the 16th century

 Local and regional authorities struggled to raise enough funds to meet the demands of their superiors.
 They were unable to rely on tax revenues or financial assistance from the central government to support their needs.
-As a result, they became increasingly dependent on cooperation with gentry and merchants, a trend that became universal during the mid-Ming period.
+They became increasingly dependent on cooperation with gentry and merchants, a trend that became universal during the mid-Ming period.
 This reliance on external funding had a significant impact on the ability of these authorities to invest in infrastructure, finance local schools, and provide assistance to the population.

 The shift from a state-regulated subsistence economy to a market economy also brought about a change in official attitudes towards economic organization.
 For example, Qiu Jun, an official from Hainan, argued in his work (which was officially approved by the emperor in 1487) that state interference in market operations, such as setting prices and controlling the quality of goods, would inevitably lead to corruption and widen the gap between the common people and the wealthy.
 He believed that the village should be the primary source of goods production, with trade serving as a means of exchanging surplus goods.
 Qiu Jun also emphasized the state's role in mitigating economic crises.
 The mid-Ming period saw the adoption of this concept by the state, as it allowed merchants to take over the state monopoly on salt extraction and sale.
 This was a gradual process, with merchants initially receiving licenses to trade in salt in exchange for transporting food for the army on the northern frontier.
 Later on, the government began selling salt licenses for silver, which was then used to purchase grain for the soldiers.

 First half of the 16th century

 In the late 15th century, warming temperatures led to increased agricultural production and the implementation of new irrigation projects.
 This resulted in a population boom, with estimates showing a growth from 155 million to 231 million during the 16th century.
 This growth in population also led to economic growth in agriculture, industry, and trade in the first half of the 16th century.
 Despite this economic prosperity, the state struggled to collect taxes, particularly on newly cultivated land, trade, and handicrafts.
 The quotas and revenues set a century earlier were not being met.
-In fact, much of the taxable land was not being registered and newly cultivated land was not included in the tax system.
+Much of the taxable land was not being registered and newly cultivated land was not included in the tax system.
 Attempts to register the fields of soldier-peasants in the early 16th century and newly cultivated land at the beginning of the Jiajing era were unsuccessful.
 (Note: The action was ordered by the eunuch Liu Jin, the most influential person in the government from 1506 to 1510.)
-As a result, officials were able to obtain extensions of their tax exemptions in 1512, 1531, and 1545.
+Officials retained their tax exemptions, which were extended in 1512, 1531, and 1545.
 Wealthy merchants, on the other hand, used their silver to invest in loans and land, earning a reputation as moneylenders, land-grabbers, and exploiters.